centre-for-humanities-computing/validator/README.md

 When creating rules for reuse, some values may not be known at the time the rule is created because they are unknown or change regularly.
 Or we could want to create a generic set of rules which can be used in different contexts.
-"Context" values can be passed in to a rule at validation time and referenced by the rule by adding a second parameter to the rule function as shown in the below example.
+"Context" values can be passed-in to a rule at validation time and referenced by the rule by adding a second parameter to the rule function as shown in the below example.

 ```js